 An oak staircase leads up to the magnificent cruck frame hall with pegged oak beams and oak floorboards throughout.

-Bedroom 1: A king size double is accessed through glass doors to one side, and off the corridor to the other side,
+Bedroom 1: A king size is accessed through glass doors to one side, and off the corridor to the other side,

 Bedroom 3: double bedroom.

 These rooms have been well furnished and have coordinated bedlinen and towels.

 An outside utility room houses the washing machine and tumble dryer and provides a useful facility for hanging up wet coats and storing boots.

 The Barn sleeps 4 in 2 King Size bedrooms.

 The barn's ground floor consists of a bright and spacious open plan kitchen, dining and sitting room and luxurious bathroom.
 The living area features superb oak floors, bespoke shaker-style kitchen units painted sage green with oak surfaces, and plenty of storage space.
 The kitchen is very well equipped for any visitors who want to cook "proper" meals, with halogen hob with electric oven, microwave, dishwasher, fridge and freezer.
 There is an attractive pine kitchen table with country style chairs and two large, comfy leather sofas for relaxing after a hard days' walking.
 The sitting area also has a 30" flat screen TV with DVD player and a contemporary woodburning stove with logs supplied.

 The ground floor bathroom has a beautiful flagstone floor with underfloor heating and heated towel rail.
 There is a walk-in double shower, slipper shaped claw-foot bath, hand basin and toilet.